tapansolankii/Whatsapp-Bot-Meta-Business-API-Integration/README.md

 # Whatsappcommerce Bot

-Hello there,<br/><br/>
-This folder/repository contains the code to a tutorial I am working on relating to Whatsapp & Ecommerce.<br/>
-The link to the tutorial will added here as soon as the article is published.
 <br/><br/>
-Thanks, <br/>
-Daggie.
+Contains the codebase for overall backend, working on the relating to Whatsapp bot connecting the business ecommerce.<br/>
+<br/><br/>